EvitcaStudio/DiscordLinked/README.md

 ## CLIENT_ID

-You will need to supply your `Client ID` inside of `discordLinked.js`
+You will need to supply your `Client ID` inside of `discord-linked.js`
-Open the `discordLinked.js` file, and find the declaration of `CLIENT_ID` and input your `Client ID` value inside the empty string.
+Open the `discord-linked.js` file, and find the declaration of `CLIENT_ID` and input your `Client ID` value inside the empty string.

 ## AUTO_AUTH

-If you would like this plugin to automatically authenticate ASAP, then open the `discordLinked.js` file, and find the declaration of `AUTO_AUTH` and input the value `true` It is false by default.
+If you would like this plugin to automatically authenticate ASAP, then open the `discord-linked.js` file, and find the declaration of `AUTO_AUTH` and input the value `true` It is false by default.

 If you do not want to automatically authenticate, then you will need to use `DiscordHandler.login()`.

-## NETWORK `Vylocity Only`

-If you want to enable sharing this discord user's information to the server, you have to enable it in this plugin by finding and setting the declaration of `NETWORK` to `true` It is `false` by default.

-With networking enabled, this plugin will send a packet to the server with the name of `dAPI256` and the basic data of the discord user.
-This data is in the format of discord's [userObject](https://discord.com/developers/docs/resources/user#user-object) and is serialized as a string.

-> **Warning**
-If used in tandem with `AUTO_AUTH` you will have to manually send a packet when `Client` is created

 ## Connecting to a site/app/game/etc via your discord app
 ![image](https://user-images.githubusercontent.com/56242467/195381931-e89f7ed2-237d-4422-9c4f-29bd86add424.png)